jayant1211/Aircursor-Gesture-Controlled-Mouse/README.md

 For hand detection, we are going to use Mediapipe Solutions .

-Install it in your base environment using cmd as particular package wont appear Project interpreter package search.
+Install it in your base environment using cmd as particular package wont appear in Project interpreter package search result.

 ### Step 1.